SushmithaL-star/sales-performance-analysis/README.md

 #  Sales Performance Analysis (Excel)
+Excel sales analysis project exploring revenue trends, customer value tiers, and product performance using automated summaries and dashboards.

+## At a Glance
+- Headphones generate the highest revenue despite lower sales volume.
+- East region contributes the lowest revenue share.
+- Q4 2024 revenue declined as December sales were limited to Headphones.
+- Top 3 products account for over 60% of total revenue, with 2 being accessories.

 ## Project Overview
 This project analyzes **sales performance data** using Microsoft Excel to uncover trends, evaluate segment performance, and produce business-ready insights.